8 tips to maintaining your English after studying abroad

 For those of you looking for free listening resources or more academic language, check out TED talks.
 These are short lecture-style videos, usually lasting 5-15 minutes.
 Topics include technology, entertainment, design, business, science and global issues, and are presented by experts in these fields.
 Watching TED talks is a good way to build on your academic vocabulary, reflect on your presentation skills and keep up to date on the latest developments in a variety of sectors.

-6. Skype English lessons
+6. Online English lessons

 Prior to your classes, your English trainer will email you to discuss your goals and check your level of English so that you can get the most of every minute of your class time together.
 Of course, studying this way is also environmentally friendly as you don’t need to travel.